kataszczes/MyFinalProject/README.md

 ## Languages

 - **English**: This is the original and primary version of the documentation.
 - **Polish**: The Polish version was generated using **machine translation** and has **not been post-edited**.
-It is included to showcase the ability to create multilingual web pages using MadCap FLare authoring tool.
+It is included to showcase the ability to create multilingual web pages using MadCap Flare authoring tool.

 ## Content overview